Cheng-Lin-Li/SegCaps/README.md

   2. train.py: The major training module.
   3. test.py: The major testing module.
   4. manip.py: The manipulate module of the model.
+  5. gen_mask.py: A video streaming capture program integrated with SegCaps for segmentation task

 ### 7. Program Structures:
 ```text